canonical/postgresql-k8s-operator/README.md

 The Charmed PostgreSQL Kubernetes Operator deploys and operates the [PostgreSQL](https://www.postgresql.org/about/) database on Kubernetes clusters.

-This operator provides a Postgres database with replication enabled (one master instance and one or more hot standby replicas).
+This operator provides a Postgres database with replication enabled (one primary instance and one or more hot standby replicas).
 The Operator in this repository is a Python script which wraps the LTS Postgres versions distributed by [Ubuntu](https://hub.docker.com/r/ubuntu/postgres) and adding [Patroni](https://github.com/zalando/patroni) on top of it, providing lifecycle management and